Endobronchial Valve (EBV) Therapy

 • The camera will guide placement of an average of four valves in a targeted, diseased lobe of your lungs.

-• The entire procedure takes about 60 minutes and then you will wake up.
+• The entire procedure takes about 30 to 60 minutes.

 • Recovery time is shorter after EBV treatment compared to open surgery, but you will still need time to rest and recover.
-Expect to stay in the hospital for 2-3 nights following your procedure.
-Once home, most patients will regain most of their strength and energy after two – three weeks, and with the treatment goal of experiencing less shortness of breath when resuming normal activities.
+Expect to stay in the hospital for two to three nights following your procedure.
+Once home, most patients will regain most of their strength and energy after two to three weeks with the treatment goal of experiencing less shortness of breath when resuming normal activities.

 Interventional Therapies for COPD